 Bob Senff

-Bob Senff was a Winnipegger who moved to Virden in 1971 and in 1980 began to umpire.
-Over the next thirty years he was a highly respected umpire in Western Manitoba.
-He worked primarily in the MSBL, but for two years also handled games in the Prairie League of Professional Baseball.
-He also regularly umpired in other leagues like at Western Canadians, Manitoba Regionals or Provincials, and at National tournaments including the first Women’s National tournament held in St. James.
-Senff served in administrative positions such as assignor of umpires for Senior leagues, Umpire-in-Chief of the MSBL, and member of the Disciplinary Committee of Baseball Manitoba.
-He especially remembers umpiring a Senior game in which his two sons played against each other and singing both the Canadian and American National Anthems before umpiring Prairie League games.
+Bob Senff was born in Winnipeg, Manitoba on April 2, 1947.
+Senff moved to Virden in 1971, and in 1980 he became an umpire.
+Over the next 30 years, he was a highly respected umpire in western Manitoba.
+He worked primarily in the Manitoba Senior Baseball League (MSBL), but for two years he also handled games in the Prairie League of Professional Baseball.
+On top of this, he would regularly umpire at Provincials, Westerns, and Nationals.
+He even umpired at the first Women’s National Championship held in St. James.
+Senff served in administrative positions such as Umpire Assigner, Umpire-in-Chief of the MSBL, and as a member of the Disciplinary Committee of Baseball Manitoba.
+He especially remembers umpiring a senior game in which his two sons played against each other, and a time in the Prairie League where he sang both the Canadian and American national anthems.

 Ron Shewchuk

-Ron Shewchuk of Minnedosa has been involved in the umpiring programs of Manitoba, Baseball Canada, and international baseball for the past 35 years.
-On the field, Ron has umpired over 50 Provincial, MSBL, and Western Canadian championships and 900 professional games.
-In 13 national championships he always worked the gold medal game either behind the plate or at first base.
-Internationally, Ron has worked eight championships including the 2008 Beijing Olympics.
-He has earned Baseball Manitoba and Baseball Canada Umpire of the Year awards.
-Ron has also made significant contributions to the provincial and national umpire programs through his extensive supervisory and administrative involvement.
+Ron Shewchuk was born in Minnedosa, Manitoba on September 23, 1959.
+Shewchuk was involved in umpiring programs in Manitoba, Canada, and international baseball for over 35 years.
+He umpired over 50 championship matches, and over 900 professional games.
+In 13 national championships, he was always behind the plate or at first base.
+Internationally, Shewchuk worked at eight championships, including the 2008 Beijing Olympics.
+Because of his success and dedication, he earned Baseball Manitoba and Baseball Canada Umpire of the Year awards.
+Shewchuk also made significant contributions to the provincial and national umpire programs through his extensive administrative involvement.

 Larry Nicholls